International Studio Program, ACC Galerie Weimar

-Artists from around the world are invited to apply for 2017 for the theme "A Romance with Revolution" (A full text is available on the application page) until October 16th, 2016.
+Artists from around the world are invited to apply for 2021 for the theme:

 ABOUT ACC GALERIE WEIMAR:

 The non-profit organization ACC (Autonomous Cultural Center) originated in 1987, before the fall of the Berlin wall, when students occupied a derelict Renaissance building in the center of the town where Goethe (inevitably) had had his first residence in Weimar (1776/77).
 Shortly before the re-unification, ACC protagonists were able to secure the house with the aid of private sponsors.
 The institution now consists of a gallery and a café and offers a cultural program that includes theater, literature and lecture series.
-Between spring 1989 and 2016 the ACC organized and curated more than 240 exhibitions (roughly five per year) of international contemporary art, through which the gallery has become a center for international cooperation and exchange.
+Between spring 1989 and 2020 the ACC organized and curated more than 250 exhibitions (roughly five per year) of international contemporary art, through which the gallery has become a center for international cooperation and exchange.
 Simultaneously, the ACC focuses on the achievement of local artists and inaugurated an international artist-in-residence program.
-The current space is comprised of two connected buildings with 300 square meters of space consisting of 15 rooms in four former apartments.
+The current space is comprised of two connected buildings with 400 square meters of space consisting of 20 rooms in five former apartments.

 ABOUT THE HISTORY OF THE INTERNATIONAL STUDIO PROGRAM: